 Architect Ludwig Mies van der Rohe’s has a similar perspective, “less is more.”
 The phrase refers to the minimalistic design style, which emerged in response to the brashness and chaos of urban life in Japan.
 This style became popular in the 1980s when its cities experienced massive expansion and growth.
 Minimalism was an answer to the large presence of overpowering traffic and advertising.

 Mies’ approach was to create an impression of extreme simplicity.
-We can implement this theme in our social media practice in several ways.
+We can implement this theme in our corporate social media practices in several ways.
 The nature of social media forces us to economize our words and a focus on creating quality messaging.
 Therefore, we must choose words wisely which helps us to create valuable content.

 When we say, “less is more,” we keep it simple.